nsrau/azure-docs.it-it/articles/load-balancer/load-balancer-outbound-connections.md

 Le porte temporanee hanno un timeout di inattività di 4 minuti (non modificabile).
 Se i tentativi di ripetizione sono troppo aggressivi, l'esaurimento delle porte non viene eliminato autonomamente.
 La modalità e la frequenza con cui l'applicazione effettua nuovi tentativi di transazioni sono quindi un fattore fondamentale della progettazione.

-#### <a name="assignilpip"></a>Assegnare un indirizzo IP pubblico a ogni macchina virtuale
+#### <a name="assignilpip"></a>Assign a Public IP to each VM
-L'assegnazione di un indirizzo IP pubblico consente di modificare lo scenario in [un indirizzo IP pubblico in una macchina virtuale](#ilpip).
-Tutte le porte temporanee dell'IP pubblico usate per ogni VM sono disponibili per la VM, al contrario di quanto accade negli scenari in cui le porte temporanee di un IP pubblico sono condivise con tutte le VM associate al rispettivo pool back-end.
-Bisogna considerare anche l'altro lato della medaglia, ad esempio i costi aggiuntivi per gli indirizzi IP pubblici e l'impatto potenziale di creare un elenco con un numero elevato di singoli indirizzi IP consentiti.
+Assigning a Public IP address changes your scenario to [Public IP to a VM](#ilpip).
+Tutte le porte temporanee dell'IP pubblico usate per ogni VM sono disponibili per la VM, (As opposed to scenarios where ephemeral ports of a public IP are shared with all the VMs associated with the respective backend pool.)
+There are trade-offs to consider, such as the additional cost of public IP addresses and the potential impact of whitelisting a large number of individual IP addresses.

 >[!NOTE]
 >Questa opzione non è disponibile per i ruoli di lavoro Web.